AdobeDocs/commerce-operations.en/help/tools/site-wide-analysis-tool/installation.md

 1. Log into [accounts.magento.com](https://account.magento.com/customer/account/login?_ga=2.164207871.117144580.1649172612-1623400270.1640858671).

-1. Click **API Portal**.
+1. Click **[!UICONTROL API Portal]**.

-1. Click **Delete** next to the existing API Key.
+1. Click **[!UICONTROL Delete]** next to the existing API Key.

 1. [Configure](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/saas.html) a new API key.

 >[!IMPORTANT]
 >
-> If you generate new keys in the API Portal, immediately update the API keys in the Admin configuration.
-If you generate new keys and do not update them in the Admin, your SaaS extensions will no longer work and you will lose valuable data.
+> If you generate new keys in the API Portal, immediately update the API keys in the [!DNL Admin configuration].
+If you generate new keys and do not update them in the [!DNL Admin], your SaaS extensions will no longer work and you will lose valuable data.

 If the extension is not installed, use the following instructions to install it: